 The newer sampling technique used at most sites from 2008 onwards (the "Digitel" PM{10} sampler) has been found to give higher results than the older method.
 The reason for this is likely to be due to a number of factors, predominantly the fact that the new samplers have a shorter collection period.
-The shorter collection period is likely to decrease the degradation of the PAHs by ozone or other oxidative species52.
+The shorter collection period is likely to decrease the degradation of the PAHs by ozone or other oxidative species60.

 Because of these changes in the composition of the network, and in particular the techniques used, temporal variation in PAH concentrations has only been analysed from 2008 in this report.
 Figure 5-44 shows how the average annual mean B[a]P concentration has changed in the years since 2008.
-This graph is based on the average of all sites in the PAH

-Network: the composition of this network has changed little since 2008 so it is considered appropriate here to use the average of all sites.
+This graph is based on the average of all sites in the PAH Network: the composition of this network has changed little since 2008 so it is considered appropriate here to use the average of all sites.
 Following a marked drop in average measured concentrations of B[a]P between 2008 and 2009, average B[a]P concentrations then appear to have remained generally stable until 2014.
-Further decreases in the average occurred in 2015 and 2016.
+Further decreases in the average occurred in years 2015 to 2017.
+Figure 5-44 also shows the estimated total annual UK emission of B[a]P (in kg), from the NAEI (shown as a dotted line and plotted against the y-axis on the right).
+This indicates that emissions have slightly increased since 2008.
+Emissions of B[a]P at the present time are dominated by domestic combustion of coal, and the NAEI data indicate that it is this source (residential/commercial/institutional) that is increasing.